microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 -   Basic Data Exchange Application uses only one instance of **USART0** for data transfer
 -   **Important:**
-    -   USART0 RxD/TxD **Uncheck** Start High and Pull-up checkboxes.
+    -   USART0 RxD and TxD **Uncheck** Start High and Pull-up checkboxes.
-    -   Change Rx/Tx ISC \(Input/Sense configuration\) from Interrupt Disabled but input buffer enabled to **Sense Both Edges** as shown below.
+    -   Change Rx and Tx ISC \(Input/Sense configuration\) from Interrupt Disabled but input buffer enabled to **Sense Both Edges** as shown below.

         <br />